nazmul-nhb/furry-friends-blogs-client/README.md

 #### Register Page

 - On Register page, a user must fill in all the fields to create a new account.
-Password must be 8 characters long and must contain at least an upper case and lower letter, a number and a symbol.
-If users don't follow these, they will notice error messages below the input fields and toasts
+Password must be 8 characters long and must contain at least an upper case and lower case letter, a number and a symbol.
+If users don't follow these, they will notice error messages below the input fields and as toasts
 - After successful registration, they will see a toast and will be redirected to login page to login

 #### Login Page